Up to date as of April 2025

-From 1 July 2024, ART’s investment options have changed.
-For information on how ART’s default options and all our investment options have changed, click here.
-Members in the default MySuper option under age 50 will now have their retirement savings invested in ART’s High Growth Pool, which has the same investment strategy as the High Growth option.
-That option has delivered strong returns over many years.2
+For information on ART’s default options and all our investment options, please click here.
+Members in the default MySuper option under age 50 have their retirement savings invested in ART’s High-Growth Pool, which was formerly known as ART’s Super Savings Growth option.
+That option has delivered very strong returns for members over many years.

 3 months % |